-7 Conclusions and future work
+8 Conclusions and future work

 We have motivated the use of the periodic real-time model for virtual-machine-based distributed computing; the model allows us to straightforwardly mix batch and interactive VMs and allows users to succinctly describe their performance demands.
 We have designed and implemented a user-level scheduler for Linux that provides this model.
 We evaluated its performance on several different platforms and found that we can achieve very low deadline miss rates up to quite high utilizations and quite fine resolutions.
-Our scheduler has allowed us to mix long-running batch computations with fine grain interactive applications such as first-person-shooter games with no reduction in usability of the interactive applications.
+Our scheduler has allowed us to mix long-running batch computations with fine-grained interactive applications such as first-person-shooter games with no reduction in usability of the interactive applications.
 It also lets us schedule parallel applications, effectively controlling their utilization without adverse performance effects, and allowing us to shield them from external load.
+Our current work focuses on how to choose schedules straightforwardly for all kinds of VMs, how to incorporate direct human input into the scheduling process, and how to coordinate schedules across multiple machines for parallel applications.